laurence-lee/code_review/readme.md

 This API is not used from the frontend until/unless you complete the extended Task 4, so you can proceed with frontend tasks first if you prefer!

+This task is assessing:

+- Your ability to navigate the codebase, from a request to the code that implements it
+- Basic understanding of PHP code and CRUD concepts in a web backend

 ### 2. Contacts list (frontend bug fix)

 - Currently, at <http://localhost:11112/contacts>, contacts "fill up" the table incrementally.
 We would prefer if they all appeared together